 The good news is that an enthusiastic group of people are determined that the Red House should re-open.
 The aim is for the council to lease the building to this community group, after which it could become an important building for Brontë and history buffs and the wider community alike.
 Its potential really is huge, this historically important building could be a public museum again but it could also be an arts and retreat venue, a place for literary talks and festivals, a wedding venue, as well as a perfectly beautiful host for a wide variety of community groups and events.

 Stage one is to convince Kirklees council to let this group address them and present their plans for a Red House revival.
-Once again, there’s a petition – this time set up by the brilliant Caz Goodwill, as good a friend and advocate as the Red House could hope for.
+Once again, there’s a petition.
 Please take just a moment to click this link to the petition and sign it.
 It only takes a moment, but do remember to also click the email you’ll receive to confirm your signature.

 There are many reasons that the Red House is important, many of which can be found in this excellent article by Dr. Stephen Caunce which featured recently in the Huddersfield Examiner.
 As you’d expect, in today’s blog I’m going to concentrate on just why it’s so important to Brontë lovers.
 The Red House in Gomersal was for many years the home of Mary Taylor, one of a great trio of friends alongside Charlotte Brontë and Ellen Nussey.
 They met at Roe Head school at Mirfield, just four miles from Gomersal, the school where Anne Brontë later excelled as a pupil.